clojure/clojure/clojure.markdown

 [cgg]: http://groups.google.com/group/clojure

 <h2 id="quickstart">Quick Start</h2>
-Put the Clojure jar on the classpath and launch `java clojure.lang.Compiler /your/path/to/src/boot.clj`.
+In the directory you expanded `clojure.zip`:

+<pre><code>
+java -cp clojure.jar clojure.lang.Compiler src/boot.clj
+</code></pre>

 This will bring up a simple read-eval-print loop (REPL).
-Much of Clojure is defined in Clojure itself (in `boot.clj`), so the first thing you need to do is load the `boot.clj` file included in the `src` directory of distribution, either on the command line as above or as follows:
+Much of Clojure is defined in Clojure itself (in `boot.clj`), so the first thing you need to do is load the `boot.clj` file included in the `src` directory of distribution, either on the command line (as above) or as follows:

 <pre><code>
 (load-file "/your/path/to/src/boot.clj")